gzc/kicksystems/system_design.md

 Q : It would be very expensive if the string we query is very long.

 A : Making query in local machine will be much cheaper than making query to main server.
 So we can make a copy in locak machine and update every hour, but it may be very expensive.

+Q : Yes it is very expensive, I mean passing a string is very expensive,